THE SPRING FEASTS

 The Spring Feasts consist of four festivals: Passover, The Feast of Unleavened Bread, The Feast of Firstfruits and Pentecost (The Feast of Weeks).
 These feasts are extremely important because they teach us to honor God for who He is and for what He has done for us.
 In addition, they teach us about God’s plan for humankind and how He powerfully intervenes in human affairs!
 Revelation 21:3 says “Behold, the tabernacle of God is with men, and He will dwell with them, and they shall be His people.
 God Himself will be with them and be their God.”

-Passover for 2018 begins at sundown, March 30th and ends at sundown, March 31st.
+Passover begins at sundown, April 8th and ends at sundown, April 9th.
 This feast celebrates the Israelites’ deliverance from Egypt through Moses and humanity’s deliverance from sin and death through Jesus Christ.
 Passover is observed through the Passover Seder Meal.

 The Passover Seder Meal is a family gathering established by God to celebrate the liberation of Israel from Egyptian captivity and humanity’s redemption from sin and death.
 It is a celebration meal to be shared by family members and friends.
-The Church Family Seder Meals will be held March 30th - April 1st, 2018 at The Power Center.
+The Pastors Caldwell will host the Windsor Village Church Family Virtual Seder on Wednesday, April 8th in your home at 7:00 p.m. using the Home Seder Guide.
+Members will host their own Seder Dinner in their home and tune in to the Virtual Seder via Facebook Live.
+During the broadcast, the pastors will lead the congregation through the worship liturgy while we eat the symbolic foods of Passover.
+Email Council on Ministries for more details.

 The Feast of Unleavened Bread